Empowering the workforce: embracing the benefits of flexible working hours arrangements

 ➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult.
 Read Gabriel Rath's recent interview on how work life balance works.

 A flexible work environment means your employees can show up to the office at different times without being stressed by commuting.
-What a relief not to drive to the office during peak hours and to avoid traffic jams or packed public transport!
+What a relief to not drive to the office during peak hours and to avoid traffic jams or packed public transport!
 Also, a survey revealed that 71% of people prefer to work from home to reduce commute stress.

 With this type of working model, team members can arrive late in the morning and leave later at night or start their day early and finish at the beginning of the afternoon.

 Increase employee engagement

 Giving greater flexibility to your employees highlights different aspects of your company's workplace culture.
 This people-centric approach shows them they are trusted and valued and that their well-being matters.
 Flexi-time is sometimes even mentioned as part of the company's benefits and can play a significant role in the decision-making process for potential new employees, even more than the salary offered.

 Take advantage of the energy cycles and increase productivity